Privacy policy

 California (CCPA / CPRA)

-You have the right to know what personal information we collect, to delete it, to correct it, to opt out of sale or sharing (we do not sell or share your personal information), to limit the use of sensitive personal information, and to non-discrimination for exercising any of these rights.
-We do not engage in targeted advertising and do not respond to Global Privacy Control signals because we do not undertake any of the activities those signals are designed to opt out of.
+You have the right to know what personal information we collect, to delete it, to correct it, to opt out of sale or sharing of personal information, to limit the use of sensitive personal information, and to non-discrimination for exercising any of these rights.
+We do not sell your personal information for money.
+Free-tier users see banner advertising provided by Google AdMob; under CCPA's broad definition this counts as 'sharing for cross-context behavioral advertising' when personalized ads are enabled.
+You can opt out of personalized ads via Settings → Legals → Advertising preferences, which re-opens Google's consent form.
+Premium subscribers and accounts in the trial see no ads at all.

 Other US states